 Big Rock Prescribed Burn

-L.A.
-County Fire describes a prescribed burn as the confined application of fire to a preselected area of land in order to minimize the amount of fuel in the area.
+The Los Angeles County Fire Department describes a prescribed burn as the confined application of fire to a pre-selected area of land in order to minimize the amount of fuel in the area.
 Prescribed fires are carried out only under specific weather and fuel conditions and are used to reproduce nature’s own process of regeneration.
 The prescribed burn proposed for the Big Rock area is estimated to occur in late fall, but the exact date depends on weather conditions.
 According to Cal Fire, the prescribed burn was planned before the Woolsey Fire, and fire officials have long considered eastern Malibu to be an area of concern because of decades of accumulated vegetation that could become fuel for a major wildfire.

 For more information, contact Chief Anthony Williams, Los Angeles County Fire Department, at 310-317-1802 or email@example.com.